 To create a unified dataset:

 - Select the Schema Mapping page.
 The left side of the page displays all of the input attributes from each uploaded dataset.
-The right side lists attributes in the unified dataset as you create them.
-Tamr Core uses the following default name for the unified dataset:
+The right side provides a default name for the unified dataset in the format

 - (Optional) Edit the unified dataset's name in the text box.

 - Choose Create Unified Dataset.
-The screen changes to show that there are no unified attributes.
+The right side of the page changes to show that there are currently no unified attributes.
 Now, you can begin adding them and building your unified schema.

 Unified attributes must have names that conform to the following requirements: